JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 **Advantages**
 - Secure - data is stored in one location
 - central backups can be carreid out
-- data and recoures can be shared between clients
+- Shared resources - files and peripherals can be accessed by clients

 **Disadvantages**
 - single point of failure, if the server fails then the terminals fail